Games & Quizzes

 /rəˈkôrdəd/

 set down in writing or some other permanent form for later reference.
-To write down or say what happened.
+To indicate a temperature, speed, etc.; register.

 /ˈwərēd/

 Feeling troubled or concerned.
-To cause concern or trouble over something.
+To feel concerned or troubled about something.

 /ˈhousˌ(h)ōld/